ZuhangZHANG/rmc-model/docs/source/chap5.md

 The vehicle purchase price refers to the total cost actually paid by the consumer, encompassing the Manufacturer’s Suggested Retail Price (MSRP), the influence of policy incentives, and market conditions.
 The final price paid by the consumer equals the sum of the MSRP, insurance, and license plate costs, minus dealer discounts, local subsidies, and consumption vouchers.

 The evolution of this parameter is primarily driven by local government subsidy policies (e.g., national and local subsidies) and license plate costs in cities with purchase restrictions.
 Provincial-level discount coefficients for BEVs and PHEVs are set based on historical data (implementation of subsidy policies from 2017 to 2021).
-For instance, in 2019, the local subsidy was 0.3 times the national subsidy, 0.1 times in 2020, and while the local subsidy coefficient was zero in 2021, implicit discounts existed.
+For instance, the local subsidy was approximately one thirds the national subsidy in 2019 and 10% in 2020, respectively, and phased out to zero in 2021.
 Future price pathways are described using the price change rate parameter $\delta_{i,f}$:

 $$
 P_f(t)=P_f(t_0)\cdot\Pi_{i=t_0}^t (1+\delta_{i,f})\tag{5-9}